 Other mind-body techniques that may help decrease stress and improve mental health include meditation, float tanks, body scans, repetitive mantras, and deep breathing.
 Two studies have shown that mindfulness-based programs that incorporate various mind-body techniques can be beneficial for women with infertility.
 A 2019 study found that eight weeks of meditation, relaxation, guided imagery, and other mindfulness techniques reduced infertile women’s stress and depression (Nery et al., 2019).
 Another study found that women undergoing their first IVF treatment had improved quality of life and higher pregnancy rates when they took a six-week mindfulness-based intervention that incorporated breathwork, meditation, yoga, and body scans (Li et al., 2016).

 Vitex, also known as chasteberry, is the fruit of the chaste tree that is sometimes used in the treatment of reproductive disorders, such as premenstrual syndrome (PMS) and PCOS.
 While there is not much evidence for the use of vitex for infertility, it is included as an ingredient in various fertility supplements marketed to women.
-For example, a nutritional supplement called FertilityBlend contains vitex along with green tea extracts, vitamins, folate, iron, magnesium, zinc, selenium, and l-arginine.
+For example, a nutritional supplement called FertilityBlend contains vitex along with green tea extract, vitamins, folate, iron, magnesium, zinc, selenium, and l-arginine.
 In a small double-blind placebo-controlled pilot study, women who took FertilityBlend three times a day for three months had significantly more pregnancies (Lynn Marie Westphal et al., 2004).
 This positive finding was replicated in a subsequent larger controlled study (Westphal, Polan, & Trant, 2006).
 It’s unclear whether these benefits were due to the vitex or the other helpful nutrients in the supplement, such as folate, but regardless, these results are promising.
 Of possible concern: The manufacturer of FertilityBlend was involved in both studies.

 It’s well known that there is an orgasm gap: In heterosexual partnerships, men tend to orgasm more than women.
 Of course, in the context of trying to conceive, the male orgasm is necessary to release the sperm.
 The female orgasm, meanwhile, has been thought to be unnecessary for pregnancy to occur.
 But some fertility experts believe we’ve overlooked this, and that the orgasm gap may be to blame for some couples’ infertility.
 The theory is that physical satisfaction of both partners results in a higher chance of pregnancy due to vaginal contractions that cause the sperm to be carried farther up, increasing chances of fertilization.
 This theory isn’t widely accepted in the medical community, and there are few studies to back it up.
 One small study from 2016 found that women who orgasmed during sex retained significantly more sperm than women who did not orgasm (King et al., 2016).
 Regardless, for everyone’s mutual satisfaction, it’s worth closing the orgasm gap (and you can learn more about that in our Q&A with therapist and professor Laurie Mintz, PhD, who wrote the book Becoming Cliterate).